 If my baby doesn’t finish their bottle, how long can I keep the leftovers?

-What about milk collected in breast shells (drip milk)?
+Can I use milk collected in breast shells (drip milk)?

-Opinions vary slightly but most sources agree that the ideal storage times for breast milk are 3–4 hours in a sealed container at room temperature, three days in the back of a cold fridge, and six months frozen in a stand alone deep freezer.
+Opinions vary slightly but most sources agree that the ideal storage times for breast milk are four hours in a sealed container at room temperature, four days in the back of a cold fridge, and six months frozen in a stand alone deep freezer.
 Although these are the “ideal times”, they err on the side of caution because actually breast milk is so full of antibacterial agents that it can often last longer than these times when collected under clean conditions and fed to healthy term babies.